 - 2 Tablespoons sugar (optional)

-Peel, core and cut the apples into eight pieces each.
+- Peel, core and cut the apples into 8 pieces each.

-The best apples for making applesauce in a slow cooker are Honey Crisp, Gala and Fuji.
+- The best apples for this recipe are Honey Crisp, Gala and Fuji.
 Opt for a mix of all three varieties for the best blend of flavors.

-The apples provide natural sweetness, so there’s no need to add additional sugar.
-Feel free to customize the sweetness of the applesauce to your personal preferences.
+- The apples provide natural sweetness, so there’s no need to add additional sugar.
+Feel free to customize the sweetness to your personal preferences.
 (Use more!
 Use none!
 It’s totally up to you.)

 Recipe by Kelly Senyei of Just a Taste.
 Please do not republish this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.